2sjha/khwish/khwish-app/README.md

 ![Wallet Screen - Withdrawal](images/7.png)

 Please feel free to check out the codebase and let me know if you have any suggestions/improvements.

-This was a part of the Khwish project, which I created in early 2020.
-Please read about it [here](https://gist.github.com/2sjha/b9012f396290bf3b8ebfc2b89fcd01c4).
-Khwish platform was discontinued around mid 2020; I'm no longer actively working on this project.